rmcsharry/bunk-gaming/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.11.

+### Getting started

+After cloning the project, run `npm i` in your terminal to install all dependencies.

 ### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.